Under our education programme, #

 - What should I do if I suspect trafficking or online grooming?

-The workshop is delivered in-person by one of our trainers, using audio and visual presentations, case studies and interactive exercises.
+The workshops are delivered remotely or in-person by our trainers, using audio and visual presentations, case studies and interactive exercises.

 Each participant will also be invited to use their mobile phone to participate in practical elements of the workshop.
 So, if you’re a parent, teacher or child safeguarding officer and would like to learn more about our FREE workshops then please get in touch!